-Participants at the 2005 regional consultation for the UN Study on Violence in West Africa, noted that in countries such as Mauritania, Niger, and Northern Mali, parents' desire to marry their children at a very young age incites them to forcefeed their 5-10 year old daughters to promote their physical development, make them as plump as mature women, and therefore pleasing to men.
-Unfortunately, there is no law that specifically prohibits or condemns forced feeding of children in these countries.
+Participants at the 2005 regional consultation for the UN Study on Violence in West Africa, noted that in countries such as Mauritania, Niger, and Northern Mali, parents' desire to marry their children at a very young age incites them to forcefeed their 5-10 year old daughters to promote their physical development, make them as plump as mature women, and therefore pleasing to men.134 Unfortunately, there is no law that specifically prohibits or condemns forced feeding of children in these countries.

 In South Asia, the practice may take the form of seclusion of a young girl for a specified period, accompanied by food taboos.
-In some communities, food taboos are based on the fear of demons; for example, oily food is considered to be preferred by demons, and a menstruating girl becomes doubly vulnerable to evil influences by eating fried and oily foods.
+135 In some communities, food taboos are based on the fear of demons; for example, oily food is considered to be preferred by demons, and a menstruating girl becomes doubly vulnerable to evil influences by eating fried and oily foods.136 cause physical and psychological pain and which compromises a girl's right to health and physical integrity and dignity.